Egypt jails policemen for activist's death that triggered Mubarak uprising

 Before he died, Said posted an Internet video purportedly showing two policemen sharing the spoils of a drug bust.

-His death galvanized anger, in particular through the Facebook page "We are all Khaled Said" that focused attention on the rights violations by the police that many said were commonplace at the time.
+His death galvanised anger, in particular through the Facebook page "We are all Khaled Said" that focused attention on the rights violations by the police that many said were commonplace at the time.

 That campaign, tapping into a tech-savvy but disillusioned youth, plus a myriad other strikes, groupings and protests, morphed into nationwide marches calling for the dissolution of parliament and disbanding of the state security agency.